mkk19/flask-tasks/README.md

 ## Known issues

 Due to rate limit imposed by Shakespeare API, the Poke2Shakespeare API can only make up to five requests each hour.
-This will result in a key error.
+After 5 attempts, the API will return a key error.